Tormak9970/SteamDeckThemes/Readme.md

 # Show Download Status

-This theme adds an icon to the library view indicating if a game is installed or not.
+This theme adds an icon to the library and homepage view indicating if a game is installed or not.

 # SteamDeck U